Imperial

 • View our rulebooks page to read or download the current AKC Scent Work Regulations.

-Scent Work Intermediate
+Scent Work Advanced

 Training will include a continuation of detection tests with more advanced hides, multiple hides, blind hides, and distractions.